 But A Fancy Cover

-That being said, just because there is no variant covers doesn’t mean that The New Age Of DC Heroes won’t have fancy covers.
+That being said, just because there are no variant covers doesn’t mean that The New Age Of DC Heroes won’t have fancy covers.
 The first issues of each series will have a cover which DC Comics has described as a “vertical gatefold” cover.

 Traditional gatefold covers have a flap on the inside which reveals when expended horizontally reveals a larger cover image.
-The premise is similar for a vertical gatefold cover, which instead folds out to reveal a very tall image.
+The premise is similar to a vertical gatefold cover, which instead folds out to reveal a very tall image.

 As part of these skyscraper tall cover, DC has hinted that they could “hold some “easter eggs” that will be revealed throughout the series.”

 You can see an example of one of these covers below.